sydneybgarcia/sydswebsite/content/authors/admin/_index.md

-I am a PhD student in social psychology at Princeton University.
+I am a PhD student in social psychology at Princeton University working primarily with Dr. Betsy Levy Paluck.
 My research interests include social norms/deviance, inequity, identity development, and field experiments.
 Specifically, I am interested in exploring the causes and consequences of gender and racial disparities in occupations and interests.
 I aim to conduct research that can be used to inform institutional and public policies to reduce these disparities.